Venue: National Centre for the Performing Arts - Multi-functional Theatre

 NCPA Drama Ensemble was established on July 28th, 2016 and the renowned Chinese actor PU Cunxin was invited to be the Artistic Director.
 After rounds of screening across the country, 22 members were selected out of a number of professional actors to become the first and the second batch of actors for the team.
 Having received professional trainings on lines, performance, vocal performance, and body shaping, they finally appeared on the stage of NCPA.
 As another resident performance troupe following the China NCPA Orchestra, the China NCPA Chorus, and the NCPA Octet, the NCPA Drama Ensemble will focus on rehearsing dramas and participating in other NCPA productions.

-NCPA Drama Ensemble has taken part in several NCPA productions, including The Lei Family, Returning Home on a Snowy Night, A Midsummer Night's Dream and Jane Eyre, and the Ensemble is to present more exciting works in the future.
-Mr. PU Cunxin as the team’s artistic director is a celebrated actor at Beijing People's Art Theatre, and he is the Chairman of China Theatre Association as well.
-Moreover, Mr. PU has played important roles in many dramas, films and TV plays.
+NCPA Drama Ensemble has taken part in several NCPA productions, including The Lei Family, Returning Home on a Snowy Night, A Midsummer Night's Dream, Jane Eyre, Hamlet, King Lear, Merchant of Venice, Look West to Chang'an, The Birds, and the Ensemble is to present more exciting works in the future.

 Scan the QR Code to Follow